Recently I had a consult in which I was asked “If I were your sister,

 - Your children come first

-- Consider talking to a professional about the best way to help your kids through the divorce
+- Consider talking to a professional about the best way to help your kids

 - Sometimes you need a break from your children